 Sometimes we have to treat our relationships like a business arrangement.
 When traditional, lovey-dovey methods of communicating don't seem to get the job done, it's time to get formal.
 It's time to use things like "agendas" and "action items."

 Since the start of my relationship—and especially because we are long-distance—we decided communication was crucial (my boyfriend is a lot better at it than I am).
 In order to keep the ideas flowing we have mandatory "check-ins" every other month.
 These meetings tend to be very formal (yes, we often have agendas typed up), sometimes include written questionnaires, and can cover serious topics like abortion.
 We set up this system so that all the big questions or issues that tend to build up in a relationship get released and resolved.
 Then, like any good team we have action items to work on until the next check-in.
-How To Survive A Long Distance Relationship
+The Ultimate Long-Distance Relationship Survival Guide [VIDEO]

 Enter Tokii.com's TradingPost feature, which encourages you to haggle in the name of love.
 "I'll wash your car on Saturday, if you agree to give me a one-hour back rub."
 One person suggests a trade and the other half either accepts or negotiates the terms.
 Once a happy compromise is reached, you notify Tokii and then receive reminders when it's time to make good on your deals.
 There is also a wish list feature where you can clue your partner in on what you need/want (which could help you get the right goods from Santa this year—wink, wink).